 So, if you wanted to know how to buy cryptocurrency using cash — using a Bitcoin ATM is one of the ways you can!

-How to Buy Cryptocurrency: How to Buy Bitcoin and Ether P2P (Peer-to-Peer)
+How to Buy Bitcoin and Ether P2P (Peer-to-Peer)?

 Imagine this: John is interested in crypto and wants to buy some Ether.
 John could go to Coinbase and buy it from there, but he'd have to use his identity.
 Amy wants to sell some Ether but doesn't want to use Coinbase because she doesn't want to pay any fees.